-Long before Kandinsky and Mondrian, this mysterious Swedish artist painted enigmatic works that will be soon in full display at The Guggenheim Museum in New York.
+Long before Kandinsky and Mondrian, this mysterious Swedish artist painted enigmatic works that are only now, in the 21st century, beginning to be understood and valued in all its dimensions.

 Born in 1862, Hilma af Klint graduated with honors from the Royal Swedish Academy of Fine Arts, and belonged to the first generation of European women academically trained in art.
 She began by expressing herself through figurative painting and natural landscapes, a very representative style in that period.

 Family events and influences of spiritual movements such as spiritualism, theosophy and anthroposophy led Hilma af Klint to channel her creativity in works that are currently considered precursors of abstract art, an artistic manifestation which was developed later by Vassily Kandinsky, Piet Mondrian and Kazimir Malevich.